The Executive is Riverman's upcoming martial arts action game. It will be released in Spring 2015.

 2. Will there be virtual controls?

 No. The touch controls are integrated directly into the characters and environments.
 For example, you tap an enemy’s head to punch its head, and you tap your character’s legs to block low.
-There are also many special moves, executed by multiple taps or slides.
+There are also many special moves, executed by slides.
 Action sequences (like jumping through glass windows) use special timing icons, similar to rhythm games.

 3. Freemium, right?